Skip to main content

 Parenting terms used by Child Maintenance Service

-• The receiving parent- the parent who has the main day-today care of the child and to who the paying parent pays child maintenance
+• the receiving parent - the parent who has the main day-to-day care of the child and to whom the paying parent pays child maintenance

 Gross annual income